otrv4/otrv4/architecture-decisions/005-brace-key.md

 1. a DH function which takes as an argument the other party’s exponent through a data message to produce brace key.
-2. a KDF (take_first_32_bytes(SHAKE-256)) which uses the previous brace key to produce a new one.
+2. a KDF `KDF_1(0x03 || brace_key, 32)` which uses the previous brace key
+   to produce a new one.

 The DH function will run every n = 3 times because:

+// TODO: check this

 1. It is a small number so a particular key can only be compromised for a maximum of 2 * n ratchets.
-This means that the maximum ratchets that will use the brace key or a key derived from the brace key is 6.
+This means that the maximum ratchets that will use the brace key or a key derived from the brace key is 3.
 2. The benefit of using an odd number is for simplicity of implementation.
    With an odd number, both Alice and Bob can generate a new public and secret key at the same time as sending the public key and compute a new